facundoAlmon/esprc-brain/README.en.md

   <img src="Imagenes/Auto/IMG_184553978.jpg" width="48%">
 </p>

-## ✨ Main Features
+## ✨ Key Features

--   **Full Control:**
+-   **Total and Flexible Control:**
-    -   **Bluetooth:** Connect your favorite Bluetooth joystick or gamepad and drive with precision.
-(Thanks to the incredible [Bluepad32](https://github.com/ricardoquesada/bluepad32) library).
+    -   **Bluetooth:** Connect your favorite Bluetooth joystick or gamepad (PS3, PS4, PS5, Xbox, etc.) and drive with precision thanks to the [Bluepad32](https://github.com/ricardoquesada/bluepad32) library.
-    -   **Wi-Fi:** Use our web application to control every aspect of the car from your phone, tablet or PC.
+    -   **Wi-Fi:** Use the integrated web application to control every aspect of the car from your phone, tablet, or PC.

--   **Flexible Connectivity:**
+-   **Connectivity Modes:**
-    -   **Access Point (AP) Mode:** The car creates its own Wi-Fi network for you to connect directly.
+    -   **Access Point (AP):** The car creates its own Wi-Fi network for you to connect directly, ideal for use anywhere.
-    -   **Client Mode:** Connect the car to your existing Wi-Fi network for greater convenience.
+    -   **Client Mode:** Connect the car to your existing Wi-Fi network for greater convenience at home.

+-   **Movement Programming:** Turn your car into a programmable robot!
+    -   **Sequence Editor:** From the "Program" tab, you can create custom movement sequences.
+Add steps like "Forward," "Turn Right," or "Wait" and adjust the duration of each in milliseconds.
+    -   **Kid's Programming Mode:** A visual and super-simplified interface where children can drag and drop command blocks (forward, backward, turn, honk) to create their own programs easily and intuitively.
+    -   **Real-Time Recording and Playback:**
+        -   **Record Maneuvers:** Press the record button in the interface and just drive.
+The system will log your every move, whether you use the virtual joysticks or a Bluetooth gamepad.
+        -   **Indicator Light:** An LED on the car will flash red to indicate that recording is active.
+        -   **Save and Execute:** Recorded programs and those created in the editor can be saved to the ESP32's memory, exported/imported as JSON files, and run whenever you want, specifying the number of repetitions or in an infinite loop.

--   **Intuitive Web Application:**
+-   **Comprehensive and Intuitive Web Application:**
-    -   **Two Joystick Styles:** Choose between a unified joystick or two separate levers (tank style!).
+    -   **Two Joystick Styles:** Choose between a unified joystick or two separate levers (tank style).
-    -   **Real-Time Configuration:** Adjust the maximum speed, servo alignment, turning limits and more, all from the browser and instantly!
+    -   **Real-Time Configuration:** Adjust the maximum speed, minimum starting speed, servo alignment, turning limits, and more—all from the browser and instantly!
-    -   **LED Light Control:** Customize your car's lights, define functions (brake, turn signals, position) and create a unique style.
+    -   **Advanced LED Light Control:** Customize your car's lights (WS2812B).
+Create LED groups and assign them functions like position light, brake, reverse, turn signals, interior light, or underglow.
+The configuration can be imported and exported.
-    -   **System Management:** Restart the ESP32 or restore the factory settings with a single click.
+    -   **System Management:** Restart the ESP32 or restore factory settings with a single click.

--   **Robust Firmware:** Written in C++ on the official Espressif framework (ESP-IDF), ensuring professional-level performance and stability.
+-   **Robust and Open Firmware:** Written in C++ on the official Espressif framework (ESP-IDF), ensuring professional-level performance and stability.

--   **Easy to Modify:** The web application is compiled into a single HTML file, which is integrated directly into the ESP32 firmware for easy deployment.

 ## 📂 Project Structure